 There is less of a chance of filing your taxes incorrectly since the IRS will automatically check your submission.
 However, you need to make sure you are choosing the best tax software for your situation.
 With so many to choose from, it’s easy to feel overwhelmed and pick one without doing research.
 By taking the time to find the right one, it can save you time and money.

 Filing your tax return early will help you avoid the need for an extension or receive a late penalty for missing the deadline.
 You will also get your refund much sooner than if you file later in the tax season.
 If you’re worried about owing additional taxes, you can still submit your taxes ahead of time.
 Then you can pay what you owe before the deadline.
 Filing your taxes early can also protect you from tax return identity theft.
 Every year scammers steal Social Security Numbers to use on false tax returns to claim the refund.
 To protect yourself, always keep your SSN secure and file your taxes early.

 6. Direct Deposit Your Refund

-If you are expecting to receive a refund from the IRS this year, think about getting it directly deposited into a bank account that you can manage online.
+If you are expecting to receive a refund from the IRS this year, think about getting it directly deposited into a bank account that you can manage online, like Chime Banking.
 That way, you can better budget your tax refund and keep an eye on the account balance through your mobile device.
 Then you can save your money for a big-ticket item or use it for everyday expenses like gas or groceries.
 Plus, having your payment directly deposited can help shorten the amount of time it takes to get your refund.

 7. Plan Ahead for Next Year